Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Introduction and summary

-When looking for a branch of solutions, we start with $\lS=0$.
-For this $\lS$, we reproduce the solutions from \cite{KudrnaWZW} (which we will call basic or seed solutions), which represent Cardy branes with the angle $\theta$ given by (\ref{theta}).
+The search for a branch of solutions starts by setting $\lS=0$.
+For this $\lS$, the equations admit the solutions from \cite{KudrnaWZW} (which will be called basic or seed solutions), which represent Cardy branes with the angle $\theta$ given by (\ref{theta}).
 By turning on the marginal field, we can evolve the seed solutions into more generic solutions parameterized by $\lS$ that represent D-branes with generic values of the angle $\theta$.
-To make connection with the previous works, we parameterize $\theta$ as $\theta=\theta_0+\pi\lB$, where $\theta_0$ is the parameter of the seed solution and $\lB$ parameterizes the change of position of the D-brane with respect to the $\lS=0$ solution.
-Therefore we have two marginal parameters associated with our solutions, $\lS$ parameterizing the string field in OSFT and $\lB$ parameterizing boundary states in BCFT, and we can compare them like for other marginal solutions \cite{MarginalKMOSY}\cite{MarginalTachyonKM}\cite{KudrnaThesis}\cite{MarginalMaccaferriSchnabl}.
+To make connection with the previous works, we parameterize $\theta$ as $\theta=\theta_0+\pi\lB$, where $\theta_0$ is the parameter of the seed solution and $\lB$ parameterizes the shift of the position of the D-brane with respect to the seed solution.
+Therefore there are two marginal parameters associated with our solutions, $\lS$ parameterizing the string field in OSFT and $\lB$ parameterizing boundary states in BCFT, and we can compare them like for other marginal solutions \cite{MarginalKMOSY}\cite{MarginalTachyonKM}\cite{KudrnaThesis}\cite{MarginalMaccaferriSchnabl}.

-An important difference between this paper and the previous works is that the solutions analyzed here change the $g$-function of the background, which means that they are not purely marginal, but they rather represent combinations of relevant and marginal deformations.
-From the perspective of boundary conformal field theory, our results describe the following process: Consider some initial boundary state.
-We first deform this BCFT by a relevant term of the form $\lambda\int \phi(x) dx$, where $\phi$ is a relevant primary field in the \SUk WZW model.
-That triggers an RG flow, which stops at an RG fixed point $\lambda^\ast$ that corresponds to a boundary state with lower $g$-function.
-This boundary state is represented by our seed solution.
-Then we further deform this boundary theory by a marginal term $\lambda_B\int J^3(x) dx$, which changes the $\theta$ parameter of the boundary state.
-Such boundary states correspond to our solutions with nonzero $\lS$.
+The families of solutions analyzed in this paper change the $g$-function of the background, which means that they are not purely marginal solutions, but they rather represent a combination of relevant and marginal deformations.
+From the boundary conformal field theory perspective, our results describe the following process: Consider some initial boundary state.
+This BCFT is first deformed by a relevant term of the form $\lambda\int \phi(x) dx$, where $\phi$ is a relevant primary field in the \SUk WZW model, which triggers an RG flow that stops at an RG fixed point $\lambda^\ast$ corresponding to a boundary state with a lower $g$-function.
+This is the boundary state associated to our seed solution.
+This boundary theory is then further deformed by a marginal term $\lambda_B\int J^3(x) dx$, which changes the $\theta$ parameter of the boundary state.
+Such boundary states correspond to solutions with nonzero $\lS$.